 The company assures that it will provide additional help if the candidate needs at any time.
 Therefore, whenever an employer delivers a line such as providing additional help, then the employee needs to understand that he is the only hope that he will ever receive from the company.

 If the work is within your understanding and within your reach, then try to do by yourself to the max.
 Depending on others to get the work done will not produce satisfactory results and the end product might be even completely different from what you have imagined.

 Asking for help will not hurt anyone, especially if you feel that you need an extra hand or additional advice on how to get the job done.

 7. You will have a flexible work schedule and you can even work from home:

-Sometimes companies deliver such statement during the interview process that they will provide flexible working hours along with work from home facility to their selected candidates.
-Therefore, with such statement the candidate must come to a conclusion where he should take that flexible working hours seriously and work their head out all the time without any break as promised.
-It is one of the lie which people buy it easily during their interviews.
+Sometimes companies deliver such statements during the interview process that they will provide flexible working hours along with work from home facility to their selected candidates.
+Therefore, with such a statement the candidate must come to a conclusion where he should take that flexible working hour seriously and work their head out all the time without any break as promised.
+It is one of the lies in which people buy it easily during their interviews.

 Also, try to talk to some current employees about the situation and try to collect legitimate information about the company.
 This will help you decide whether or not, this is the right job for you.